-We are a charity that’s about learning and improving yourself.
 We help to launch resilient teenagers who can cope with the world as it is today, and we support people who work at sea to take advantage of professional opportunities.

 Our vision is to be the leading maritime charity for youth development and lifelong learning.